Admissions

 What co-curricular activities do you offer?

-We pride ourselves on our extensive programme of sports, arts, music, drama, and academic clubs.
+We pride ourselves on our extensive co-curricular programme in both the Prep and the Senior schools, of sports, arts, music, drama, and academic clubs.
 Pupils can participate in everything from lacrosse and netball to debating, Duke of Edinburgh Award, and volunteering, with many activities available at both recreational and competitive levels.

 How do you support pupils with special educational needs?

-e welcome pupils with a range of learning differences and provide tailored support through our Learning Support department.
+We welcome pupils with a range of learning differences and provide tailored support through our Learning Support Department.
 We conduct thorough assessments and work closely with families and external specialists to ensure every child can thrive academically and socially.

 What are your school hours?